EVerest/EVerest/docs/dev_tools/edm.rst

 	python3 -m pip install .
 	edm --register-cmake-module --config ../everest-complete.yaml --workspace ~/checkout/everest-workspace

-The last command registers the :ref:`EDM CMake module <Setting up CMake integration>` and creates a workspace in the *~/checkout/everest-workspace* directory from a `config that is shipped with this repository <https://github.com/EVerest/everest-dev-environment/blob/main/everest-complete.yaml>`_.
+The last command registers the :ref:`EDM CMake module <cmake_integration_setup>` and creates a workspace in the *~/checkout/everest-workspace* directory from a `config that is shipped with this repository <https://github.com/EVerest/everest-dev-environment/blob/main/everest-complete.yaml>`_.
 The workspace will have the following structure containing all current dependencies for everest:

 .. code-block:: bash